official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 progress so long as the French are not foolish enough to reject it”.
 It was clear the US had “no appetite to give more ground”.

-180 Telegram 1983 UKMIS New York to FCO London, 16 October 2002, ‘Iraq: US Compromises and UK Intervention’.
+[^180]: Telegram 1983 UKMIS New York to FCO London, 16 October 2002, ‘Iraq: US Compromises and

 303

 3.5 | Development of UK strategy and options, September to November 2002 –  the negotiation of resolution 1441568.
-Sir Michael Wood drew the Inquiry’s attention to the “American compromise language” handed over in New York by Ambassador Negroponte to Sir Jeremy Greenstock.181 It stated that the Security Council would:
+Sir Michael Wood drew the Inquiry’s attention to the “American compromise language” handed over in New York by Ambassador Negroponte to Sir Jeremy Greenstock.[^181] It stated that the Security Council would:

 “… convene immediately, upon receipt of a report … [of a breach] in order to consider the situation and the need for full compliance with all the relevant Security